WORKING TIME SOCIETY

 c.
 Stakeholder sponsorships from social partners, industry, etc.

 3.4.
-Co-opted Board of Directors members and members appointed by the President shall have voting rights.
+Co-opted Board of Directors members and members appointed by the President shall not have voting rights.

 4. Types of Membership